Login in above or register to subscribe to this topic.

 So, to sum up, the reason I'm an atheist is because even if I were to accept that a god is necessary, which I don't anyway, I've never been given any evidnece to let me know which god is the 'right god'.

-[center] Signature credited to Nathan (or whatever he decides to call himself next)
+Signature credited to Nathan (or whatever he decides to call himself next)

-MSN address: yamiken (at) hotmail (dot) co (dot) uk [size=6](You know the drill, remove the spaces, replace the at with @ and the dot
+[size=6](You know the drill, remove the spaces, replace the at with @ and the dot

-ok to rephrase my question how do you know about god? threw a book which you were shown when you were young or somtime in your life and you took it and when thousands of people told you it was real you believed it so if thousands of people told you that if you sat in a fire for years without food andwater that you wouldnt die? no thats not right because you were taught you neede dfood and water to survive right? so how do you know of god besides people and one simple book and sont say that earth bec ause there are also scientific theorys that could prove even more than god even though i do not believe in the evolution theory i do not believe in the god theory so even though im an athiest im still not a scientoligist or whatever that is that i believe in evolving from a monkey.
+so how do you know of god besides people and one simple book and sont say that earth bec ause there are also scientific theorys that could prove even more than god even though i do not believe in the evolution theory i do not believe in the god theory so even though im an athiest im still not a scientoligist or whatever that is that i believe in evolving from a monkey.

 rsaccount, please use punctuation and capitalization and read over your post before actually putting it out for us to read.
 It almost made my eyes bleed.